kubernetes-sigs/kube-scheduler-simulator/simulator/docs/record-and-replay-cluster-changes.md

 > [!NOTE]
 > You can add `--timeout` option to set the timeout for the recorder.
 The value is in seconds.
 If not set, the recorder will run until it's stopped.
 > You can add `--kubeconfig` option to set the kubeconfig file to use.
-If not set, the recorder will use the default kubeconfig file.
+If not set, the recorder will use the default kubeconfig file (~/.kube/config).

 > [!WARNING]
 > When a file already exists at the value of `--path`, it will be overwritten.